-- 27.1 If the parties to a dispute are unable to resolve the dispute between themselves within the time required by rule 26, the parties must within 10 days- - 27.1.1 notify the committee of the dispute; and - 27.1.2 agree to or request the appointment of a mediator; and - 27.1.3 attempt in good faith to settle the dispute by mediation. - 27.2 The mediator must be- - 27.2.1 a person chosen by agreement between the parties; or - 27.2.2 in the absence of agreement- - (i) if the dispute is between a member and another member-a person appointed by the committee; or - (ii) if the dispute is between a member and the committee or the association-a person appointed or employed by the Dispute Settlement Centre of Victoria. - 27.3 A mediator appointed by the committee may be a member or former member of the association but in any case, must not be a person who-
+- 27.1 If the parties to a dispute are unable to resolve the dispute between themselves within the time required by rule 26, the parties must within 10 days- - 27.1.1 notify the committee of the dispute; and - 27.1.2 agree to or request the appointment of a mediator; and - 27.1.3 attempt in good faith to settle the dispute by mediation.

-- 27.3.1 has a personal interest in the dispute; or - 27.3.2 is biased in favour of or against any party. - 27.4 The mediator to the dispute, in conducting the mediation, must- - 27.4.1 give each party every opportunity to be heard; and - 27.4.2 allow due consideration by all parties of any written statement submitted by any party; and - 27.4.3 ensure that natural justice is afforded to the parties throughout the mediation process. - 27.5 The mediator should determine the dispute, and give a written consideration to each party and the committee. - 27.5.1 The mediator's determination is standing. - 27.5.2 The mediator may determine the matter be resolved under the Disciplinary Procedures, rules 19-24. - 27.6 Once the grievance procedure is completed, and any subsequent (if necessary) discipline procedure is completed, any decisions can only be overturned by resolving the dispute in accordance with law.
+- 27.2 The mediator must be- - 27.2.1 a person chosen by agreement between the parties; or - 27.2.2 in the absence of agreement- - (i) if the dispute is between a member and another member-a person appointed by the committee; or - (ii) if the dispute is between a member and the committee or the association-a person appointed or employed by the Dispute Settlement Centre of Victoria. - 27.3 A mediator appointed by the committee may be a member or former member of the association but in any case must not be a person who- - 27.3.1 has a personal interest in the dispute; or - 27.3.2 is biased in favour of or against any party. - 27.4 The mediator to the dispute, in conducting the mediation, must- - 27.4.1 give each party every opportunity to be heard; and - 27.4.2 allow due consideration by all parties of any written statement submitted by any party; and - 27.4.3 ensure that natural justice is accorded to the parties throughout the mediation process. - 27.5 The mediator should determine the dispute, and give a written consideration to each party and the committee. - 27.5.1 The mediator's determination is standing and can only be overturned by resolving the dispute in accordance by law.